Overview

 The challenge

 The Kingdom of Saudi Arabia has made ambitious commitments to reduce carbon dioxide and methane emissions by 2030 on a path to net zero by 2060.
-While the country has already made tremendous strides to meet these goals, a great deal of work remains to be done.
+The country has already made tremendous strides to achieve these goals, yet a lot of work remains to be done.

 The solution

-GE Vernova will supply six 7HA.03 gas turbines and two 7E.03 gas turbines from the engineering, procurement, and construction (EPC) company Shandong Electric Power Construction Co., Ltd. (SEPCOIII), for two new power plants: Taiba 1 and Qassim 1.
-Expected to be completed in 2027, they are anticipated to be among the most efficient power plants in the Kingdom once commissioned and can be configured with post-combustion carbon capture systems to significantly reduce carbon dioxide emissions.
+GE Vernova will supply six 7HA.03 gas turbines and two 7E.03 gas turbines through the engineering, procurement, and construction (EPC) company Shandong Electric Power Construction Co., Ltd. (SEPCOIII), for two new power plants: Taiba 1 and Qassim 1.
+Expected to be completed in 2027, they are anticipated to be among the most efficient power plants in the Kingdom once commissioned and can be configured with post-combustion carbon capture systems to reduce carbon dioxide emissions even further.

 "